vivianchengg/unsw-meme/README.md

 In addition to keeping track of these metrics, you are required to implement two new endpoints, `user/stats` and `users/stats`.

 ### 6.12.
 Reacts
-The only React ID currently associated with the frontend is React ID 1, which is a thumbs up.
+The only React ID currently associated with the frontend is React ID 1, which is a thumbs up :thumbsup:.
 You are welcome to add more (this will require some frontend work).

 ### 6.13.
 Standups
 Once a standup is finished, all of the messages sent to `standup/send` are packaged together in *one single message* posted by *the user who started the standup*.
 This packaged message is sent as a message to the channel where the standup was started, timestamped at the moment the standup finished.